Imagination beyond survival: Church fellowship and buildings

 Is your church friendly?
 Probably yes.
 My church is too.
 That’s so great!

-Their time remaining as a church might be short.
+Their time remaining as a church (in its current form) might be short.
 It’s difficult and confusing for people who have worshipped together for decades to acknowledge this reality.
 Their sense of fellowship is strong.
 Haven’t they taken good care of their building?
 Haven’t they prayed together and cared for each other?
-Sure, people might be getting older but they care about each other.
+People might be getting older but they care about each other.
 People say, “where else could I go?
 These are my people.
 This is my place.
 I want my funeral to be here.”

 I applaud the bravery and vulnerability of people who can share their lament.
-(I am not speaking hypothetically either.)
 However, this lament is a variation on “my church is uniquely friendly.”
-The danger of seeing our congregation as uniquely friendly leads us to believe that we couldn’t worship anywhere else or with anyone else.
+How can a congregation expand their imagination beyond survival that is limited to the care of building and current members?

-Remember too that even “uniquely friendly” churches started somewhere.
-And people from these churches went to other places and worked for God’s Kingdom.
-The more your congregation can tell the stories of movement and change, the more you can see how God’s Spirit continues to move.
-God never gives up on us, I’m certain of that.
+Even “uniquely friendly” churches started somewhere.
+How did the church begin?
+What is the origin story?
+Has this church started other churches, supported other ministries?
+Which people from the congregation have moved to other places and worked for God’s Kingdom?
+The more a congregation can tell the stories of movement and change, the easier it is to see how God’s Spirit continues to move.

 Previous